Krinkle/timotijhof.net/_posts/2019-09-12-protect-yourself-from-npm.md

 When you open an app or execute a program from the terminal, that program can do anything that you can do.

 **In a nutshell**: Imagine if your computer were to disappear in front of your eyes and re-appear in front of mine.
 Still open.
 Still unlocked.
-What could I do from this moment on? _That_ is what an evil program could do.
+What could I do from this moment on? _That_ is what an unknown program could do.

 Upon running `npm install`, you may be downloading and executing hundreds of unknown programs.